 Cracked teeth cause many problems both before treatment and if you neglect to get care.
 Initially, you may notice discomfort on a cracked tooth’s biting surface.
 Or, you may notice extra sensitivity in a single tooth, especially to heat and cold.
 Often, people may not notice a cracked tooth because the discomfort will not be constant.
 However, you still need to have an endodontist evaluate and treat your tooth.

 Left untreated, a cracked tooth can worsen until it causes a split in the tooth or causes damage inside the tooth’s tissues.
 Internal damage to the tooth pulp may require a root canal to save the tooth.

 Treatment for cracked teeth depends on the crack’s severity and how much of the tooth sustained damage.
 An endodontist may need to provide root canal therapy to save the tooth.
 Bonding and crowns are possible options that the endodontist may recommend to restore the tooth’s function.

 If you have a cracked tooth, ask your dentist for a referral to our office at Innovative Endodontics.
 As specialists in treating the problem and doing everything that we can to save the tooth.
 We’re here to help you in many ways, from treating cracks in your teeth to helping you to recognize what causes teeth to crack to avoid the issue in the future.
-If you live near Summerville, Goose Creek, or Moncks Corner, SC, contact us for more information.
+If you live near Moncks Corner, SC, or the surrounding areas contact us for more information.